heliossilver/persistent_EC_activation_CCM/README.md

 - Paths in the scripts assume a Linux-based environment.
 - R scripts are meant to be run from the script folder.
 - Bash scripts are meant to be run from main folder.
 - Scripts were developed for internal reproducibility.
-- Raw and processed sequencing data are available through GEO (GSE313328).

 ---